dzikoysk/reposilite/reposilite-site/data/guides/integrations/github.md

 #### Maven

-Because Maven does not support environment variables directly in the `pom.xml` file, you have to somehow provide `~/.m2/settings.xml` to your CI process.
+Because Maven does not support server credentials section in the `pom.xml` file, you have to somehow provide `~/.m2/settings.xml` to your CI process.
 I can recommend [s4u/maven-settings-action](https://github.com/s4u/maven-settings-action) plugin to generate such file during execution, without a need to write a custom script.

 ```yaml